The Inner Gravity Theory

 This space is where science dissolves into story, and story loops back into the nervous system.
 It’s where transformation stops being an idea and becomes a lived experiment.

-Infinite Threads is a practice.
-A way of seeing how everything moves together.
+My Infinite Threads is my personal practice and threads of meaning.
+The website is my way of seeing how everything moves together.
 Explore Infinite Threads

 Join the Conversation